tjohns/zf/README.txt

 A detailed list of all features and bug fixes in this release may be found at:

 http://framework.zend.com/issues/secure/IssueNavigator.jspa?mode=hide&requestId=10661
-.

 INTENDED USE
 ------------

-The code in this release provides a 'sneak peek' at features to be released in the upcoming Zend Framework 1.5 release and is not intended for production use.
+The code in this release provides a 'sneak peek' at features to be included in the upcoming Zend Framework 1.5 release and is not intended for production use.
 Please be aware that the API's introduced in this release may not be final, and that the Zend Framework team does not guarantee backwards compatibility to this release in future